Deadlock (video game)

 Deadlock is an upcoming third-person shooter and multiplayer online battle arena (MOBA) game developed and published by Valve.
-The game features two teams with six players, with the goal being to destroy the enemy "patron", a floating orb entity.
-Initially known as Neon Prime, Deadlock was first leaked to the public in May 2024 while its Steam page was published in August.
-It has since remained an invite-only game, reaching a concurrent player count of over 160,000 in September 2024.
+It is set in an alternate urban fantasy New York in the 20th century, featuring battles between two teams of six heroes trying to destroy each other's "Patron" gods as part of an occult ritual.
+Initially known as Neon Prime, Deadlock was leaked to the public in May 2024, and its Steam page was published in August.
+It has since remained an invite-only closed beta, reaching a peak concurrent player count of over 170,000 in September 2024.